dabeaz/curio/docs/tutorial.rst

     logging.basicConfig(level=logging.DEBUG)
     run(..., debug=traptrace)

-This will write a log of every low-level operation being performed by the kernel.
+This will write a log of every low-level operation being performed by Curio.

 More Information
 ----------------

-The official Github page at https://github.com/dabeaz/curio should be used for bug reports, pull requests, and other activities.
+The official Github page at https://github.com/dabeaz/curio should be used for bug reports.

 A reference manual can be found at https://curio.readthedocs.io/en/latest/reference.html.

-A more detailed developer's guide can be found at https://curio.readthedocs.io/en/latest/devel.html.

 See the HowTo guide at https://curio.readthedocs.io/en/latest/howto.html for more tips and techniques.